Albert Fryar

-Albert Edmund Fryar (2 December 1875 – 23 July 1944) was a noted South Australian philatelist and sportsman.
+Albert Edmund Fryar (2 December 1875 – 23 July 1944) was a South Australian philatelist and sportsman.

 Family and education

 Fryar was born on 2 December 1875 and raised in Stanley Flat, South Australia a small rural town about 6 km north of Clare, to Irish immigrant parents Joseph Fryar (1847–1928) and Isabella née Carey (1839–1913).
-He attended the Stanley Flat public school, and following private tuition, graduated from Adelaide University in September 1891.
+He attended the Stanley Flat public school, and following private tuition, graduated from the University of Adelaide in September 1891.
 After completing school, Fryar was employed by Mr Magnus Badger Solicitor in Clare, where he worked for 18 years as a clerk.
 He then moved to North Adelaide to work for Elders Smith & Co as a land broker and Justice of the Peace.
 He was eventually promoted to lands department manager of the company.

 On 3 May 1916, he married Wanda Elsa Von Sanden, daughter of Bernhard Von Sanden (1850–1924) and Alice Emily née Spencer (1860–1930) at North Adelaide.
 They lived at Rose Park in South Australia.
 Together they had three sons; Colin Thomas Fryar, Donald (Rocky) Fryar and Bruce Edmund (Bill) Fryar.

 Fryar died at his residence on 23 July 1944 following a long illness and was buried at the Clare General Cemetery.